nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

    print(key + " Feature Count: " + str(len(decoded_data[key]["features"])))
 ```

-**NOTE** - Vector products are not natively provided in the EPSG:3857 projection through the WMTS service.
+**NOTE** - Vector products are not provided in the EPSG:3857 projection through the WMTS service.
 At present there is no workaround.

 #### WMS

-Accessing a vector product through the WMS service follows the same rules as raster products.
-Both version 1.1.1 and 1.3.0 WMS GetMap requests will return rasterized representations of the vector product.
+Accessing a vector visualization through the WMS service follows the same rules as raster products.
+Both version 1.1.1 and 1.3.0 WMS GetMap requests will return rasterized representations.
 See below for an example request and response:

 * Request: [https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi?/wms/epsg4326/best/wms.cgi?SERVICE=WMS&VERSION=1.1.1&REQUEST=GetMap&TIME=2020-10-01T00:00:00Z&LAYERS=VIIRS_NOAA20_Thermal_Anomalies_375m_All &FORMAT=image/png&STYLES=&HEIGHT=240&SRS=epsg:4326&WIDTH=480&BBOX=-180,-90,180,90&TRANSPARENT=TRUE](https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi?/wms/epsg4326/best/wms.cgi?TIME=2020-10-01T00:00:00Z&LAYERS=VIIRS_NOAA20_Thermal_Anomalies_375m_All&REQUEST=GetMap&SERVICE=WMS&FORMAT=image/png&STYLES=&HEIGHT=240&VERSION=1.1.1&SRS=epsg:4326&WIDTH=480&BBOX=-180,-90,180,90&TRANSPARENT=TRUE)
 * Response: (See Below)

 ![wms_response](img/wms_response.png)

-Almost all raster layers in the GIBS WMS service provide a link to a pre-generated legend image as the LegendURL associated with the default style.
+Almost all raster visualizations in the GIBS WMS service provide a link to a pre-generated legend image as the LegendURL associated with the default style.
 This image is generated from the associated XML colormap.
-However, for vector products, the GIBS WMS service utilizes the `GetLegendGraphic` request as the basis for a layer's LegendURL.
+However, for vector visualizations, the GIBS WMS service utilizes the `GetLegendGraphic` request as the basis for a layer's LegendURL.
 The following snippet shows how this is defined in the WMS Capabilities document.

 ``` xml
 <Style>